zlatozar/study-paip/ch06/Readme.md

 be reconstructed by ```READ```.
 - `#<Path ~,1f km: ~{~:(~a~)~^ - ~}>` - what it means?

+**Tip:** Remember that evaluation functions refer to the future, cost functions to the
+         past.

 #### Guessing versus Guaranteeing a Good Solution

 - An algorithm that will _probably_ return a solution that is _close_ to the best solution,